-Professional Handicapper wins big in the NBA Finals for the 2nd time in three years
+Professional Handicapper wins big in the NBA Finals for the 3rd time in four years

-You might have heard of Jesse Schule (AKA The Iceman)?
-We wrote a piece on Jesse just following the 2017 NBA Finals.
+By our count there’s only one man on the planet that can claim such a feat.
+That man is the legendary Jesse Schule.
+We wrote a piece on Jesse just following the 2017 & 2019 NBA Finals.
 He’s somewhat of a legend in the professional betting world, with a reputation for punishing bookmakers for offering soft lines in the futures and prop markets.

 Jesse uncovered a major blunder by the bookmakers back in the 2017 NBA Finals.
 Despite the fact that the Golden State Warriors won 16 more games than Cleveland during the regular season, and were heavily favored to win the series, player performance totals for the series were based on a model that roughly equaled season averages x 6.
 This didn’t really jive with the fact that the most probable outcome (according to the odds at those same sportsbooks), was for the Warriors to win in five games.